-But for a happy, fulfilling life we should take care of BOTH our own needs and others needs (with limitation of what we can help them with and realizing that some of it is their responsibility), with equal importance given to both.
+But for a happy, fulfilling life we should take care of BOTH our own needs and others needs (with limitations of what we can help them with and realizing that some of it are their responsibility), with equal importance given to both.

-This is a trap that we can avoid but strengthening Pillar 4 – Being own best friend and by developing our self-compassion, self-love and our skill of listening to ourselves and our needs.
+This is a trap that we can avoid but strengthening Pillar 4 – Being our own best friend and developing our self-compassion, self-love and our skill of listening to ourselves and our needs

 What can you do to make sure these traps are not messing up your happiness?